UniMath/agda-unimath/src/synthetic-homotopy-theory/suspensions-of-types.lagda.md

   eq-htpy-suspension-structure = map-inv-equiv (extensionality-suspension-structure c c')
 ```

-### The suspension of X has the universal proprety of suspensions
+### The suspension of X has the universal property of suspensions

 ```agda
 module _